leobloise/leobloise/README.md

 <h1> Hi, I'm Leo! :octocat: </h1>

 Hello, I'm Leo and I really love ☕, life science and programming.
-Thus, I'm trying to put this all together and help people with problems, products and science.
-When I'm not making my coffee or getting mad with some sh1t code that was made by me, I'm playing video games, drawing, listenning to 🎶 and podcasts about tech.
+Thus, I'm trying to put this all together and solve problems, creat products and do science.
+When I'm not brewing my coffee or getting mad with at sh1t code made by me, I'm playing video games, drawing, listening to 🎶 and podcasts about tech.

 <h2> My values </h2>

-☄️ Imagination is more important than knowledge, but It still important <br><br>
+☄️ Imagination is more important than knowledge, but It's still important <br><br>
-🏞️ The truth is like a river: As time pass by, it'll change - and you need to get these changes fast. <br><br>
+🏞️ The truth is like a river: As time pass by, it'll change - and you need to understand these changes fast. <br><br>
-🧬 You may not believe and don't like it, but If it is true now, it is true no matter what - and it'd be better to you handle with it fast.<br><br>
+🧬 You may not believe it neither like it, but If it is true now, it is true no matter what - and it'd be better to you handle with it fast.<br><br>
-🌖 You are free to make your choices, but prisoner of the consequences
+🌖 You are free to make your choices, but you are a prisoner of the consequences

 <hr>